Avoidant Attachment: Understanding Insecure Avoidant Attachment

 In response, the avoidant attached child learns early in life to suppress the natural desire to seek out a parent for comfort when frightened, distressed, or in pain.
 Attachment researcher Jude Cassidy describes how these children cope: “During many frustrating and painful interactions with rejecting attachment figures, they have learned that acknowledging and displaying distress leads to rejection or punishment.”
 By not crying or outwardly expressing their feelings, they are often able to partially gratify at least one of their attachment needs, that of remaining physically close to a parent.

-Children identified as being avoidantly attached disconnect from their bodily needs.
+Children identified as having an avoidant attachment with a parent tend to disconnect from their bodily needs.
 Some of these children learn to rely heavily on self-soothing, self-nurturing behaviors.
 They develop a pseudo-independent orientation to life and maintain the illusion that they can take complete care of themselves.
 As a result, they have little desire or motivation to seek out other people for help or support.

-What behaviors are associated with avoidant/anxious attachment in children?
+What behaviors are associated with avoidant attachment in children?

 In one such experiment, the “Strange Situation” procedure, attachment theorist Mary Ainsworth, observed the responses of 1-year olds during separation and reunion experiences.
 The avoidant infants “avoided or actively resisted having contact with their mother” when their mother returned to the room.
 According to Dan Siegel, when parents are distant or removed, even very young children “intuitively pick up the feeling that their parents have no intention of getting to know them, which leaves them with a deep sense of emptiness.”

-How does an avoidant/anxious attachment develop in children?
+How does an avoidant attachment develop in children?

 Why do some parents, who consciously want the best for their child, find it difficult to remain attuned or to be emotionally close to their children?
 Attachment researchers have identified several reasons for parents’ difficulties in this area.
 In studying a number of emotionally distant mothers, the researchers found that the mothers’ lack of response to their infant was at least partly due to their lack of knowledge about “how to support others.”
 Some of the mothers lacked empathy, whereas others had failed to develop a sense of closeness and commitment that appear to be crucial factors in “motivating caregiving behavior.”
 They also reported a childhood “history of negative attachment experiences with rejecting caregivers and role models,” which explained why they had “a more limited repertoire of caregiving strategies at their disposal.”